ergogen/ergogen/README.md

 `anchors` are used to, well, anchor the zone to something.
 It's the `[0, 0]` origin with a 0 degree orientation by default, but it can be changed to any other pre-existing point.(Consequently, the first zone can't use a ref, because there isn't any yet.)
+The `ref` field can also be an array of references, in which case their average is used -- mostly useful for anchoring to the center, by averaging a key and its mirror; see later.
 This initial position can then be changed with the `rotate` and `shift` options, adding extra rotation and translation, respectively.

 Once we know _where_ to start, we can describe the `columns` of our layout.